 - 3 cups whole milk

 - 3 cups water

 - 1 1/2 teaspoons salt

 - 1 1/2 cups quick grits (not instant)

 Gather the ingredients.

 Bring the whole milk, water, butter, sugar, and salt to a boil over medium-high heat in a heavy saucepan.

 Slowly add the grits, stirring constantly until smooth.

 Turn the heat down to medium-low, cover the pan, and cook for about 6 minutes or until smooth, stirring several times.

-- We recommend making more grits than you need for breakfast, then transfer the extra to a lightly-oiled loaf pan.
+If you make more grits than you need for breakfast, transfer the extra to a lightly oiled loaf pan.
 When set, slice the grits and pan-fry the slices in a bit of butter until golden brown.
 They are wonderful alone like this or may be served with a sauce.
 You can actually use these leftover grit slices the same way you would use polenta.
-Yum!